SquawkBus/squawkbus/README.md

 Other clients publish to topics, which gets routed to the subscribers.
 The data is sent as *packets* of bytes, so any kind of message can be sent.

+### Data Packets

+Data is sent and received as a number of "packets".
+Each packets has:

+* Entitlements - a list of integers
+* Headers - key-value pairs
+* Data - an array of bytes

+When the data is received by the broker it will only forward packets which match the entitlements of the receiving client.
+This means that as long as the publisher tags each packet with it's entitlements, clients will only receive data to which they're entitled.

+The headers can hold meta data.
+This is often the content type (e.g. JSON), timestamps, etc.

 ### Notification

 Clients may request *notification* of subscriptions to a topic pattern.
 For example,